Joshnneal/Joshnneal.github.io/_pages/about.md

 Teaching
 ---

-In my free time, I also still provide mentoring and outreach to undergraduates at my alma mater, the College of Wooster, via the [Fighting Scots Career Connections](https://wooster.firsthand.co/) website, as well as a handful of high school students.
-If you're not a Wooster alum and would like advice about grad school, being a first-generation college student, or anything else, feel free to send me an email, and we can set up a time to chat.
+In my free time, I like to hike the various scenic spots of southwest virginia, as well as read, watch sports,

 Other Pursuits
 ---